Making your home pet-friendly during the selling process

 - Those cute and cuddly companions are very messy.
 We know as soon as we turn our back, they are jumping up on counters and couches.
 Vacuum your furniture daily.
 A buyer may sit at your kitchen table while writing you an offer and noticing animal hair hanging onto your counters and baseboards.
 Replace any chewed on baseboards or ripped carpets.

 Don't forget the outside

-- Buyers will go into the backyard, garage and alleyway to check out your next door neighbours, pick up the dog faeces.
+- Buyers will go into the backyard, garage and alleyway to check out your next door neighbors, pick up the dog feces.

 - If you are trying to cover up pet smells with a chemical, it will smell worse.
 The only way to really remove pet smells is by cleaning.
 Open those windows and air out your home.